 The over 200 photos were taken by Jody Horton with food styling by Suzanne Lenzer and prop styling by Johanna Lowe.
 Many of the recipes (but not all) include a full page photo of the finished product.
 A few step-by steps are included as well, such as knife skills and how to prepare Peking Duck and Flash-Fried Fresh Squid.
 There are also photographs of some of the herbs, aromatics, and spices in the pantry section.

-He details the various sweetened coatings, finishing with the sugar coating and a recipe for Sugar-Coated Cashew Nuts.
+He details the various sweetened coatings, finishing with the sugar coating and a recipe for Sugar-Coated Cashew Nuts (掛霜腰果).
 Through a technique that is also described as “snow coating”, whole cashew nuts are coated in a melted sugar coconut syrup, then tossed with confectioners’ sugar.
 Kian Lam Kho also adds that a little almond extract or milk powder would make good substitutions for the coconut.

 Once the sugar has reached the right temperature, the trick is to move quickly as you add the coconut and cashews, toss, add sugar, and spread across the parchment paper.
 Allow to cool before serving.